eflumerf/styleguide/dune-daq-cppguide.md

   - Resource headers, which are usually named `resource.h` and contain only macros, do not need to conform to these style guidelines.

+## Exceptions to the Rules [DUNE VERSION]

+For new code, exceptions should be quite rare.
+However: to the extent that we reuse already-existing code in the DUNE DAQ codebase, the already-existing code won't adhere to directives in this guide.
+If the code is never going to be touched again, then this won't be a big issue.
+If we plan on altering it in the future, it may be worth at least getting it to be *somewhat* more conformant to the rules, especially if the changes are relatively non-invasive (e.g., running it through clang-format, as opposed to breaking up a long but well-tested function).
+If anything about the style in existing code may be confusing to future developers, it may be worth commenting on how the style deviates from the standard.

 ## Parting Words

 Use common sense and *BE CONSISTENT*.